tylerapplebaum/EC2IndexPage/README.md

 # EC2IndexPage
 A simple HTML/CSS/JS page that dynamically displays EC2 instance info.
 This was a learning exercise with a goal of learning mutiple services, and using them to determine which exact EC2 instance served a webpage when behind an ALB.

-Example: ~~http://awselb.linuxabuser.com/~~ no longer maintained, but the information below is still valid.

 ## Requirements
 ### EC2
 This entire example is based on the stock Amazon Linux 2 AMI (64-bit x86).